 How to care for Salvia Nachtvlinder:

-When planting, incorporate compost to improve drainage and fertility, spacing plants 30-45cm (12-18in) apart and watering thoroughly.
+When planting, improve drainage by incorporating compost and adding horticultural grit or sand to heavier soils.
+Space plants 30-45cm (12-18in) apart and water thoroughly.

 Eventual height: